Systematic Reviews and Meta-Analysis

 - Statistical methods for meta-analysis.

-- Heterogeneity and meta-regression.
+- Explaining heterogeneity: subgroup analysis and meta-regression.

-- Meta-analysis in Stata.
+- Meta-analysis and meta-regression in Stata.

-- Bias in systematic reviews.
+- Understanding, investigating and dealing with bias in systematic reviews.

 - Introduction to reviews of diagnostic test accuracy.